Emmasheunn/Excel-Project-on-Cafe-data/README.md

 - Pivot Tables and Charts
 - Excel functions
 - VLOOKUP amongst many others.
+## Note: The completed project's Excel file, which is located in the Excel folder, contains documentation of processes and decisions made during the project execution.

 ### This is one of the many stepping stones on my exciting journey to the moon 🌙
 ### Let's go! 🚀 🚀 🚀